Vietnam.vn - Nền tảng quảng bá Việt Nam

 Beyond a certain depth lies a relatively untouched world, untouched by the world above.
 Scientists have captured amazing footage of a giant Pacific sleeper shark swimming up to the camera and “tasting” it.
 This is quite normal behavior for sharks, as they have no arms and must explore everything using their mouths.

-Dr Jessica Kolbusz (The Tonga Trench Expedition) explains in the video that the footage was shot at a depth of 1,400 metres, somewhere west of the Tonga Trench.
-She says that Pacific sleeper sharks can grow up to 4.4 metres long, although the largest of them can grow to over 7 metres, which is quite a size.
-As for this magnificent but slightly terrifying creature of the deep, the expert explains that this particular shark is female.
+Dr. Jessica Kolbusz (The Tonga Trench Expedition) explains in the video that the footage was shot at a depth of 1,400 meters, somewhere west of the Tonga Trench.
+She says that Pacific sleeper sharks can grow up to 4.4 meters long, although the largest of them can reach over 7 meters, which is quite a size.
+As for this magnificent but slightly terrifying creature of the deep, the expert explains that this particular shark is a female.

-"This sighting occurred in the western part of the Tonga Trench, we assumed it was quite large, about 3.5 metres long, at a depth of 1,400 metres and as we did not see any hooks on the pelvic fin we identified it as a female.
+She said: "This sighting took place in the western part of the Tonga Trench, we think it was quite large, about 3.5 metres long, at a depth of 1,400 metres and as we did not see hooks on its pelvic fin we identified it as a female.
 It went straight to the camera, from this angle we could see completely inside the shark's mouth.
-Shortly afterwards it realised the camera was not very good and moved on to another bait.
-The temperature was around 2.5 degrees Celsius, which makes sense as we know they prefer colder waters," she said.
+Shortly after, it realised the camera was not very good and moved on to another bait.
+The temperature was around 2.5 degrees Celsius, which makes sense as we know they prefer colder waters."

 The video was recorded

-After taking the bait attached to the camera rig, the enormous shark then swam away, giving scientists a clear picture of its size.
-Built to live in deep, cold, dark waters where humans dare not dive, the Pacific sleeper shark is a striking creature that can hunt silently because it makes very little noise as it moves through the water.
-It tends to subsist on a diet of bottom-dwelling fish, while the stomachs of sharks that have been studied have also shown a preference for the giant Pacific octopus.
+After taking the bait attached to the camera rig, the enormous shark then swam away, giving scientists a clear idea of its size.
+Born to live in deep, cold, dark waters where humans dare not dive, the Pacific sleeper shark is a very impressive creature, able to hunt silently because it makes very little noise when moving through the water.
+It tends to live on a diet of bottom-dwelling fish, while the stomachs of sharks that have been studied have also shown a preference for giant Pacific octopus.

 Source: Ladbible